firekind/dotfiles/README.md

 # dotfiles

-contains dotfiles. using GNU stow for symlinking.
+contains dotfiles for ubuntu 18.04. using GNU stow for symlinking.